Installing the Marketplace extension

 What the extension adds

-- ADO Pilot hub under your project's admin pages.
-Read-only view of connection and review status; full configuration still lives at
+- ADO Pilot hub under your organization's admin pages.
+Shows connection health and review status, and lets you trigger an on-demand review by entering any open pull request URL in the org; full configuration still lives at

 adopilot.dev. - ADO Pilot appears as a service-hook consumer when an admin browses your organization's service hooks.
 Subscriptions managed from the consumer page redirect to